 The JMC shall adopt its rules of procedure at its first meeting.
 These rules should have been drawn up by the operating structures of <Beneficiary xxx> and <Beneficiary yyy> in consultation with the EC.

-The JMC shall meet at least twice a year.
-Ad-hoc meetings may also be convened at the initiative of the PB or the EC.

 It shall be ensured that any assessment and/or decision of the JMC will be unbiased and must not be influenced by partial interest of anyone of its members.